mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Check out all my <a href="{{ site.url }}/tag/bokeh/">"bokeh" PaperFaces portraits</a> where I used this effect with and without Pencil.</figcaption>
 </figure>

 This technique of blurring the background doesn't have to be used with just portraiture.
-In the following example it can be used to simulate macro photography, focusing on an object and throwing the rest out of focus.
+In the following example it can be used to simulate macro photography, focusing on one object and throwing the rest out of focus.

 The process is the same: